joaernesto33/readable-udacityproject/README.md

 ## Before You Begin
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app). <br>

 the Readable project is a post app that allows you to add, categorize, sort and update user posts.
 Also, this app includes a comments functionality to each post.
-This app uses an local API server provided by Udacity Course. <br>
+This app uses a local API server provided by Udacity Course. <br>

 Below you will find some information on how to perform common tasks.<br>